Spatial Interpolation of SHmax in PoR Coordinate Reference System

 #> Geodetic CRS: WGS 84

-#> lon.PoR lat.PoR azi.PoR sd R N mdr geometry
+#> lon.PoR lat.PoR azi.PoR sd R N mdr

 if (FALSE) { # \dontrun{

-PoR_stress2grid_stats(san_andreas, PoR, mode = TRUE)|> head()
+PoR_stress2grid_stats(san_andreas, PoR, mode = TRUE) |> head()

 } # }